heturing/cmput500Project/README.md

 ### Run the experiment

 The program will run for several minutes.
 If you want to train the network with gpu, be sure to install CUDA and Cudnn correctly according to you tensorflow version.
-The correspondence can be found [here](https://www.tensorflow.org/install/source#gpu).
+You can check which version of CUDA and Cudnn to install at [here](https://www.tensorflow.org/install/source#gpu).
 To install CUDA in conda, run this `conda install cudatoolkit=VERSION`.
 See here for [installing Cudnn](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#install-linux).

 ```
 cd cmput500Project